meteatamel/cloudevents-basics/README.md

 ## Samples

+Some samples to show how to read CloudEvents:

 * [hello-cloudevents](./hello-cloudevents/) - A minimal CloudEvents triggered
   service using C# CloudEvents SDK.
 * [hello-cloudevents-gcs](./hello-cloudevents-gcs/) - A Google Cloud Storage